JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Determines if a data object can be pasted, using a specified format, into the current range.

 ```
-FUNCTION CTextRange2.CanPaste (BYVAL pVar AS VARIANT PTR, BYVAL Format AS LONG) AS LONG
+FUNCTION CTextRange2.CanPaste (BYVAL pVar AS VARIANT PTR, BYVAL Format AS LONG = 0) AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->CanPaste(m_pTextRange2, pVar, Format, @Value))
    RETURN Value